Biography of Jane Birkin

 In the New Millennium

-In 1980, tired of her eccentric lover's alcoholism, provocations, and depression, Jane ended their relationship.
+By 1980, exhausted by her eccentric lover's alcoholism, provocations, and depression, Jane ended their relationship.

-Then, until 1992, she was in a common-law marriage with cult director and screenwriter Jacques Doillon, giving birth to a daughter, Lou, in 1982.
-Lou also chose the profession of singer and actress and modeled for magazines in her youth.
+She then lived with cult director and screenwriter Jacques Doillon until 1992, having a daughter, Lou, in 1982.
+Lou also became a singer and actress, and modeled for magazines in her youth.

 In 2018, Jane revealed that she had leukemia but managed to overcome it.